Growing market share by standing out in the crowded market.

 In the years that followed, we stuck with Dollar Shave Club, helping them keep a pulse on brand health to drive continuous improvement, make multimillion-dollar advertising decisions, and uncover opportunities for global expansion and growth.

 From first Super Bowl commercial to billion-dollar acquisition.

-When Dollar Shave Club’s continued growth led to a major opportunity — the brand’s first Super Bowl ad in early 2016 — we tested 4 Dollar Shave Club ads and 3 competitive ads to gauge performance against each other and historically strong Super Bowl ads.
+When Dollar Shave Club’s continued growth led to a major opportunity — the brand’s first Super Bowl ad — we tested 4 Dollar Shave Club ads and 3 competitive ads to gauge performance against each other and historically strong Super Bowl ads.
 And after hearing respondents’ lexicon to describe likes/dislikes about the ads, the brand developed a new POV to strike the perfect tone.

 The chosen ad was a hit — and later that year, Unilever acquired the e-commerce grooming company for $1 billion.